techmatt101/photo-home-panel/README.md

    ```
    npm install
    ```
-3. Configure your PhotoPrism and Home Assistant URLs:
+3. Configure your environment variables:
-   - Edit `src/services/photoprism-service.ts` to set your PhotoPrism URL and credentials
+   - Copy `.env.example` to `.env`
-   - Edit `src/services/home-assistant-service.ts` to set your Home Assistant URL and access token
+   - Edit `.env` to set your PhotoPrism and Home Assistant URLs and credentials

 ### Development